gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 by using a path in the definition, e.g. `type MyContext.A: …`.

-If the search is not successful so far, we finally inpect an environment containing artifacts which are normally not defined in our own source:
+If the search is not successful so far, we finally inspect an environment containing artifacts which are normally not defined in our own source:

 * For the `@A` of an _annotation assignment_,